skahal/Buildron/creating-a-mod-tutorial.md

 * * Version control mode, select "Visible Meta Files"
 * * Assert serialization mode, select "Force Text"
 * Change your msbuild to copy your .dlls to your  Assets/references folder.
+* * Now, every time you compile your C# class library the needed assemblies will be copy to your Unity project assets folder and you will can use them in your assets, like prefabs and whatever.
+So, just compile this first time to seet the assemblies inside your Unity project.
+* There is only one .dll you should copy manually to inside your folder Assets/Scripts/references, this is Buildron.ModSdk.Editor.
+This is needed because in this assemblies there tools that you use only on Unity Editor and can be reference by your mod.
+* First of all, you need to create the emulator, access the menu Buildron / Create emulator.
 * Remember to mark your assets with an asset bundle with same name of your mod project.